 Blood type eating – briefly

 - “Dr. Mozzi’s diet.
-Blood types and food combinations“, Dr. Piero Mozzi, translated from Italian in 2017.
+Blood types and food combinations“, by Dr. Pietro Mozzi, translated from Italian in 2017, and

-Your blood type is genetic, but your genes are not your fate.
-In other words, you are not a victim of your genes.
+Briefly, your blood type is genetic, but your genes are not your fate.
+You are not a victim of your genes.

 Who you are

 Your blood type is part of who you are, your biological identity.
 It comes from your parents and their parents and so on.
-If you do not know your blood type, you do not know who you are.
-Your blood type is not only genetic, but also metabolic.
-In other words, it affects your digestion.
-The ideas and methods of Drs.
-D’Adamo and Mozzi are summarized here:
+Blood types matter not only for blood transfusions but also for your metabolism and digestion.
+The ideas and methods are summarized here:

 - Your blood type affects your digestion (your metabolism), such as the natural acidity of your stomach at rest, the secretion of your digestive enzymes, lipid metabolism (digestion of nuts, seeds and oils), and possibly iron balance.

 - Depending on your blood type, certain foods are either healthy, neutral, or unhealthy for you.
 Healthy foods keep your blood thin, while unhealthy foods make your blood coagulate very slightly.
-The details have to do with a selective reaction between the blood and lectins in the food, depending on your specific blood type and on the specific food.
+The details have to do with a selective reaction between the blood and the lectins in the food, depending on your specific blood type and on the specific food.
 Some foods thin the blood for some people more than for others.